 - It will be easier to decide whether 1mm round wire is soft, however it’s not as simple when working with a 5mm wire.
 Therefore, you should always begin annealing with a thicker wire.

 - Pure 999.9 silver and 24-carat gold do not oxidise as they are intrinsically soft.
 They will only need annealing if extensive work has been performed.

-- Perform your annealing with a soft flame by gently pushing it up the length of the metal rather than waving it from side to side.
+- Perform your annealing with a soft flame by gently pushing the flame up the length of the metal, rather than waving it from side to side.

 - Ensure your metal is completely dry after quenching.
 This is essential as you do not want to rust the tools you work with.
-Check that your tools have no marks as they can be passed on to your metal.
+Also, check that your tools have no marks as they can be passed on to your metal.

 How to anneal wire